whipper-team/whipper/README.md

    `whipper offset find -o OFFSET`

-   If you omit the -o argument, whipper will try a long, popularity-sorted list of drive offsets.
+   If you omit the `-o` argument, whipper will try a long, popularity-sorted list of drive offsets.

-   If you can not confirm your drive offset but wish to set a default regardless, set `read_offset = 42` in whipper.conf.
+   If you can not confirm your drive offset value but wish to set a default regardless, set `read_offset = 42` in `whipper.conf`.

    Offsets confirmed with `whipper offset find` are automatically written to the configuration file.